We’re closing in.

-So, while a strong dollar will lower your eventual resale profit in dollar terms, it will also lower your cost of living, since your dollars are buying more of the local currency.
-Depending on how much time you spend in the country, your lowered cost of living could completely offset any depreciation in resale price caused by a strengthening dollar.
+That is… while a strong dollar will lower your eventual resale profit in dollar terms, it will also reduce your cost of living, as your dollars are buying more of the local currency.
+Depending on how much time you spend in the country, your lowered cost of living could offset any depreciation in resale price caused by a strengthening dollar.

-Of course, if you’re renting, a strong dollar will lower your rental cost in a non-dollar country.
+Of course, if you’re renting, a strong dollar will reduce your rental cost in a non-dollar country.

-The thing to remember here is that a strong dollar lowers your local expenses; a weak dollar raises them.
+The thing to remember here is that a strong dollar lowers your local expenses… while a weak dollar raises them.